Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Side note: Cooking dried beans from scratch and rinsing them well with cold water to get rid of excess starch and lectins is a superior way to prepare them compared to canned beans.
 It further reduces the GI and GL, and eliminates most of the compounds that can cause some people to experience gastrointestinal distress after eating beans and legumes.
 I will speak more about this and other cooking methods to maximize health later but for now, let’s tuck away the idea that beans are rich in fiber and resistant starch, low in GI and GL, and preparing them correctly makes them more delicious and one of the healthiest foods that we can eat.
 If there is a single food that is consistent between the world’s six Blue Zones, it’s beans.

-Now, let’s compare cannellini beans to another staple of the MHD, black rice.
+Now, let’s compare cannellini beans to another staple of the HD, black rice.
 Black rice (also known as forbidden rice) has a GI of 42 which makes it a slow carb (<55).
-But it is higher in carbs than beans are, with about 34 g per serving, so what about its GL?:
+But it is higher in carbs than beans with about 34 g per serving.
+We calculate the GL of black rice as follows:

 42 (GI) x 34 (grams of carbs) divided by 100 = 14.3 GL (intermediate = 11-19)

 Black rice will not cause blood sugar to spike and will, therefore, not induce insulin overshoot.
 It has a fair amount of fiber and a lot of resistant starch to feed the GMB.
 Black rice is a slow carb (low GI) with an intermediate GL.
 It raises blood sugar gradually for a prolonged period of time, making it particularly good for long-term energy.
-Experts who advocate for only low GL foods, such as those who promote a keto diet, would exclude black rice but it is an extremely healthy food and a staple of the MHD.
-And, importantly, as with beans, it is one that lends itself to being mixed with other healthy foods as part of a well-balanced diet (I refer to this as a foundational element of the MHD) as we will see later.
+Experts who advocate for only low GL foods, such as those who promote a keto diet, would exclude black rice but it is an extremely healthy food and a staple of the HD.
+Importantly, as with beans, it lends itself to being mixed with other healthy foods as part of a well-balanced diet (I refer to this as a foundational element of the HD) as we will see later.

-Now, let’s look at a food that is not generally included in the MHD, white rice.
+We’ve reviewed two HD staples: cannellini beans and black rice.
+Now, let’s look at another food – one that is not generally included in the HD: white rice.
 White rice has a GI of 80 which makes it a fast carb (≥70).
-It has about the same number of carbs as black rice (35 g) per serving.
-What is its GL?:
+It has about the same number of carbs per serving as black rice (35 g).
+Let’s calculate its GL:

 80 (GI) x 35 (grams of carbs) divided by 100 = 25 (high = 20 or more)

-White rice is a fast carb with a high GL.
+White rice is a fast carb (high GI) that causes a large, sustained blood sugar excursion (high GL).
 It contains about one-fifth the amount of fiber compared to black rice and, when cooked, is made up mainly of rapidly digestible starch.
 Eating a bowl of white rice will spike blood sugar and lead to insulin overshoot without providing nearly the level of fiber or nutrients.

-Side note: brown rice is a little better than white rice with a GI of 58 (intermediate), containing 34 g of carbs per serving, with, therefore, a GL of 20 (borderline high).
-So brown rice doesn’t make the cut for inclusion in the MHD but it’s less harmful than its white rice cousin.
+Side note: brown rice is a little better than white rice with a GI of 58 (intermediate).
+It has 34 g of carbs per serving, giving it a GL of 20 (borderline high).
+So brown rice doesn’t make the cut for inclusion in the HD but it’s less harmful than its white rice cousin.

-Finally, let’s add one more MHD foundational element into the conversation.
+Before we move on, let’s add one other foundational element of the HD to the conversation.
 One serving of cooked farro contains a whopping 7 g of fiber.
-It has a low GI (45) and 37 g of total carbs with an intermediate GL of 13.5.
+It has a low GI (45) and 37 g of total carbs which gives it an intermediate GL value of 13.5.
 Like black rice, farro is full of nutrients while remaining a low-glycemic food and it mixes well with other healthy foods making it a foundational element.

-The MHD is rich in foods that have low GI, low/intermediate GL, and high fiber/resistant starch.
+The HD is rich in foods that have low GI, low/intermediate GL, and are high in fiber and/or resistant starch.

 Principle 3: Frequently Add Fermented Foods

-Fermentation is the process of converting carbs into alcohol or organic acids (like lactic acid) using microorganisms such as bacteria or yeast under anaerobic (oxygen-free) conditions.
-While most of us are familiar with the fact that wine and beer are fermented beverages, we don’t always think about the many foods and drinks we consume including yogurt, aged cheese, kimchee, olives, pickled vegetables, and kombucha that are also fermented, and teeming with healthy bacteria.
+Fermentation is the process of converting carbs into alcohol or organic acids (like lactic or butyric acid) using microorganisms such as bacteria or yeast under anaerobic (oxygen-free) conditions.
+While most of us are familiar with the fact that wine and beer are fermented beverages, we don’t always think about the many foods and drinks we consume including yogurt, aged cheese, kimchee, olives, pickled vegetables, and kombucha that are also fermented and teeming with healthy bacteria for our GMB.

 As discussed in detail in the April 25, 2022 Briefing, for the GMB to be strong and healthy, it must be deep and wide.
 Depth refers to the number of microorganisms in the microbiota while width refers to the number of different species of microorganisms–especially of healthy bacteria.
 Throughout most of evolutionary history, our human ancestors swallowed microorganisms every time they ate or drank and the GMBs of our hunter/gatherer forebearers were extremely deep and wide.

-But over time, as we learned to grow and store our own food and were able to increase our consumption of animal meat, vegetables, and processed grains that were higher in rapidly digestible starches (breads, ceareals, and other foods made from flour), the amount of fiber and resistant starch in our diets decreased and so did the depth and breadth of our GMBs.
-Sanitary measures such as washing and fully cooking our foods further lowered our consumption of environmental microorganisms, making the GMBs of our more recent ancestors narrower and shallower still.
+But over time, as we learned to grow and store our food and were able to increase our consumption of animal meat, vegetables, and processed grains that were higher in rapidly digestible starches such as breads, cereals, and other foods made from flour, the amount of fiber and resistant starch in our diets decreased and so did the depth and breadth of our GMBs.
+Sanitary measures such as washing and fully cooking our foods further lowered our consumption of live environmental microorganisms, making the GMBs of our more recent ancestors narrower and shallower still.

+Let’s take a minute to solidify our understanding of why this has happened.
+As stated previously, a strong GMB is essential to our health.
 As described beautifully in The Good Gut (Taking Control of Your Weight, Your Mood, and Your Long-Term Health) by, Justin and Erica Sonnenburg, perhaps the most important feature of a healthy GMB is diversity.
-Healthy people with stable blood sugar levels and low amounts of central or visceral fat (fat stored in and around our internal organs) tend to have widely diverse GMBs with several hundred different species of bacteria coexisting in their colons.
-By contrast, less healthy people with high amounts of central/visceral fat and/or those with metabolic syndrome, tend to have far shallower and narrower GMBs.
+Healthy people with stable blood sugar levels and low amounts of central or visceral fat (fat stored in the abdomen and around our internal organs) tend to have widely diverse GMBs with several hundred different species of bacteria coexisting in their colons.
+By contrast, less healthy people with high amounts of central or visceral fat tend to have far shallower and narrower GMBs.

-As the HD changed over time, from hunter/gatherer societies, through the agricultural revolution and the introduction of flour, to the mass production of food, until the present day with the SAD/WD loaded with refined, high-glycemic, processed foods manufactured to be delicious and addictive, we can trace a progressive narrowing of the human GMB, with sequentially lower degrees of bacterial diversity, especially in developed societies like ours:
+As the EHD changed over time, from hunter/gatherer societies through the agricultural revolution and the introduction of flour, to the mass production of food, until the present day SAD loaded with refined, high-glycemic, processed foods manufactured to be delicious and addictive, we can trace a progressive narrowing of the human GMB, with sequentially lower degrees of bacterial diversity, especially in developed societies like ours:

 Perhaps the most important human (prospective) study to date, comparing the effects of high fiber and high fermented food diets, showed that the group who were switched from a SAD/WD to a high-fiber HD without fermented foods increased their nutrient profile and expanded the depth (although not so much the breadth) of their GMBs.
 Deepening the GMBs led to an increase in certain health-giving metabolites as well as a decrease in toxic ones.

 In addition, subjects in that high-fiber cohort who began the study with at least a moderate breadth of bacterial species (intermediate or wide GMB diversity) showed a significant lowering of inflammation.
 However, those who started the study with low bacterial diversity (a narrow GMB) actually showed an increase in inflammation when moved to a high-fiber diet as the sole intervention.
 Not enough fiber-fermenting bacteria in the GMB makes a high-fiber diet difficult to handle and can cause GI distress.
-In my practice, I have noticed that patients with obesity and other components of metabolic syndrome often cannot tolerate a sudden shift to healthier high-fiber diet without also adding fermented foods (read on).
+In my practice, I have noticed that patients with obesity often cannot tolerate a sudden shift to a healthier high-fiber diet without also adding fermented foods (read on).

 By comparison, the second study group which was switched from a SAD/WD to a high-fermented food diet (yogurt, kefir, kimchee, sauerkraut, etc.) without adding extra fiber, demonstrated some increase in depth and a strong increase in the breadth of their GMBs, steadily increasing the number of different bacterial species by 25% over the four-month study period.
 And all the participants in this group showed a lowering of inflammation.

-Interestingly, it turned out that just a small percentage (about 5%) of the new microbes found to have taken up residence in the GMBs of this cohort came from the fermented foods themselves.
+Interestingly, it turned out that just a small percentage (about 5%) of the new microbes found to have taken up residence in the GMBs of this (fermented food) cohort came directly from the fermented foods themselves.
 Most (95%) of the new species did not come directly from the fermented foods that they ate.
-It appears that frequent consumption of small amounts of fermented foods expands the breadth (increases the diversity) of the GMB by making it more generally friendly to the process of colonizing new fiber-fermenting species.
+It appears that frequent consumption of small amounts of fermented foods increases the diversity of the GMB by making it more generally friendly to the process of colonizing new fiber-fermenting species.

-So switching from the SAD/WD to the MHD which is high in fiber and resistant starch (slow carbs), low in sugar and rapidly digestible starch (fast carbs), and promotes the frequent consumption of fermented foods, stabilizes blood sugar, lowers inflammation, enables fat burning (by lowering insulin levels), and expands the depth and breadth of the GMB which is critical for health and longevity.
-What’s more, we can see a shift in the GMB in just a matter of days after making the switch to the MHD and achieve up to a 25% increase in GMB breadth in a matter of just a few months.
+So switching from the SAD/WD to the HD which is high in both fiber and resistant starch (slow carbs), low in sugar and rapidly digestible starch (fast carbs), and promotes the frequent consumption of fermented foods, stabilizes blood sugar, lowers inflammation, enables fat burning (by lowering insulin levels), and expands the depth and breadth of the GMB which is critical for health and longevity.
+What’s more, we can see a shift in the GMB in just a matter of days after making the switch to the HD and achieve, on average, a 25% increase in GMB breadth in a matter of just a few months.

 What About Probiotic Supplements?

-One would expect, based on the data from the fermented food cohort of the previously described study, that taking probiotic pills, which can supply the gut with higher concentrations of healthy bacterial species than a serving of fermented food can, would have an even stronger health effect on the GMB compared to merely adding frequent tastes of pickled vegetables, yogurt, and kimchi to their diets.
-However, in another (double-blinded, placebo-controlled) study conducted on patients with metabolic syndrome, showed no improvements in GMB depth or breadth after probiotic supplements, nor was there any reduction in inflammation or any improvements in blood lipids, blood sugar, or insulin levels.
+One would expect, based on the data from the fermented food cohort of the previously described study, that taking probiotic pills, which can supply the gut with higher concentrations of healthy bacterial species than a serving of fermented food can, would have an even stronger health-enhancing effect on the GMB compared to merely adding frequent tastes of pickled vegetables, yogurt, and kimchi to meals.
+However, a major double-blinded, placebo-controlled) study conducted on patients with metabolic syndrome, showed no improvements in GMB depth or breadth from taking probiotic supplements, nor was there any reduction in inflammation or any improvements in blood lipids, blood sugar, or insulin levels.
 In fact, patients with metabolic syndrome, on the whole, did not seem to benefit at all from high-dose probiotic supplementation!

-It may be that switching from a SAD/WD to a high-fiber diet combined with probiotic supplementation could be of slightly more benefit than just the dietary intervention (increased fiber) alone.
-This might also reduce the GI discomfort experienced by simply adding more fiber to the diets of people with narrow and shallow GMBs.
-That said, we don’t have the data to show that yet but we do have data on combining high fiber diets with fermented foods and it is impressive.
+It may be that switching from a SAD/WD to a high-fiber diet combined with probiotic supplementation could be of slightly more benefit than just the dietary intervention of increasing fiber intake alone.
+It might also reduce the gastro-intestinal discomfort experienced by people with narrow and shallow GMBs when they add more fiber to their diets.
+We don’t have the data to make that case yet.
+But we do have data on combining high fiber diets with fermented foods and it is stunning (keep reading, we are going to come back to this).

-At this time, my view is that supplementing most meals with small bites of picked and/or fermented foods containing live probiotic microorganisms in conjunction with a high-fiber/high resistant starch diet appears to be a clearly superior and far less expensive approach to improving gut health compared to taking probiotic supplements.
+The best and most current research is telling us that small bites of pickled and/or fermented foods containing live probiotic microorganisms in conjunction with a low-glycemic, high-fiber diet appears to be a clearly superior and far less expensive approach to improving gut health and general health compared to taking probiotic supplements.
 I have, in fact, stopped recommending or selling probiotic supplements at my practice.

 Principle 4: Fast Routinely